12 Top-Rated Tourist Attractions in Bologna

 Bologna, for all its size and importance as the capital of its province and of Emilia-Romagna, is an easy city to visit, and many visitors find it one of Italy's most appealing.
 Those who enjoy good food certainly do; it has the reputation as Italy's gastronomic capital.
 Among Bologna's main industries are the manufacture of pasta and sausages, so be sure to try some while you're here.
-Along with visiting Bologna's tourist attractions, spend time absorbing the city's unique character: stroll beneath its long arcades, peek inside its elegant old shops, notice its architectural quirks and interesting brickwork, pause in one of the numerous cafés, and soak up some of the exuberance of its many students.
+Along with visiting Bologna's tourist attractions, spend time absorbing the city's unique character: stroll beneath its long arcades - the famed portici, peek inside its elegant old shops, notice its architectural quirks and interesting brickwork, pause in one of the numerous cafés, and soak up some of the exuberance of its many students.
+Most of its popular places to visit are within walking distance of Piazza Maggiore, and the arcaded streets make walking in Bologna pleasant in all kinds of weather.
+Find the best things to do in the city with our list of the top attractions in Bologna.

 See also: Where to Stay in Bologna